hyosung11/javascript-algorithms-and-data-structures/README.md

 3. What are the outputs that should come from the solution to the problem?
 4. Can the outputs be determined from the inputs?
 (Do I have enough information?)
 5. How should I label the important pieces of data that are a part of the problem?

+### Step 2: Concrete Examples
+- Coming up with examples can help you understand the problem better.
+- Examples also provide sanity checks that your eventual solution works how it should.
+- e.g., user stories, unit tests

+#### Explore Examples
+- start with simple examples
+- progress to more complex examples
+- explore examples with empty inputs
+- explore examples with invalid inputs

+### Step 3: Break It Down
+- explicitly write out the steps you need to take
+  - forces you to think about the code
+  - catch any lingering conceptual issues or misunderstandings
+  - pseudocode your steps

+### Step 4: Solve or Simplify